04 The Miller’s Daughter

 “Remember the ship?”
 Conall asked.
 “It’s returning in less than a fortnight.
 We can’t stay.”

-They left Ena in the barn, found the well and drew water.
+After a few unpleasant comments, they left Ena in the barn, found the well and drew water.
 Josah glanced down the road toward Tuva, which seemed empty.
 No doubt, work began early at the various farms.

 “Start walking down the road,” Josah instructed.
 “The wall leads to Bon Abbi, which connects to another community barn.
 I’ll follow with Ena on the east side.”